makspll/bevy_mod_scripting/docs/src/Summary/running-scripts.md

 Once you have scripts discovered and loaded, you'll want to run them.

-At the moment BMS supports two methods of making scripts runnable:
+At the moment BMS supports three methods of making scripts runnable:
 - Attaching them to entities via `ScriptComponent`'s
 - Adding static scripts
+- Creating dynamic systems ⚗️ (see [the script systems section](../ScriptSystems/introduction.md))

 And then sending script event's which trigger callbacks on the scripts.